Estimation of integrated volatility of volatility with applications to goodness-of-fit testing: Conclusion

 \section{Conclusion}

-In this paper we have discussed a non-parametric method on estimation of the integrated volatility of volatility process $\int_0^t \tau_s^2 ds$ in stochastic volatility models.
-Our estimator is based on spot volatility estimators, and just as for standard realised volatility we use sums of squares of these to obtain a global estimator $\hat V_t$ for $\int_0^t \tau_s^2 ds$, up to a further bias correction.
-It is shown that $\hat V_t$ converges at the optimal rate $n^{-1/4}$, and we provide both an infeasible and a feasible central limit theorem for it.
+In this paper, we have discussed a nonparametric method to estimate the integrated volatility of volatility process in stochastic volatility models.
+Our concept is based on spot volatility estimators, and just as for standard realised volatility we use sums of squares of these spot volatility estimators to obtain a global estimator for integrated volatility of volatility.
+Two classes of estimators have been investigated -- one consisting of positive estimators with a slow rate of convergence, the other one being bias corrected but converging at the optimal rate $n^{-1/4}$.
+In both cases, central limit theorems are provided, and we also discuss briefly why a truncated version could be useful when there are additional jumps in the price process.

 Given the variety of stochastic volatility models (in continuous time) which are used to describe financial data, there is a severe lack in tools on model validation.
-Our results somehow fill this gap, as we provide a promising method for goodness-of-fit testing in such models which investigates whether a specific parametric model for volatility of volatility is appropriate given the data or not.
-But several further applications are possible as well, particularly if we turn to the even more general context of models including jumps in price and volatility.
-Non-parametric inference in this context is rare as well, but to mention is recent work by Jacod and collaborators on the existence and the form of joint jumps in both processes (see \cite{JT} and \cite{JKM}).
+Our results fill this gap to a first extent, as we provide a bootstrap method for goodness-of-fit testing in such models which investigates whether a specific parametric model for volatility of volatility is appropriate given the data or not.
+A rigorous proof that the proposed procedure keeps the asymptotic level and is consistent against a large class of alternatives has not been provided, however, and is left for future research.

-Following our results, much more questions regarding jumps in the volatility process can be tackled now, and to explain possible extensions of our approach let us have a look at the case of jumps in the price process.
-Several statistical tools have been developed over the past years that help answering e.g. whether there are jumps or not in the process, whether there are finitely or infinitely many, or what in general their degree of activity is (see foremost \cite{AJ1}--\cite{AJ3}, but also \cite{BS} or \cite{Manc}).
-Most of these procedures are based on realised volatility and related quantities, such as truncated versions or bipower variation.
-Theorem \ref{2.1} indicates that similar methods are likely to work for the volatility process as well, but usually with the slower rate of convergence $n^{-1/4}$.
-A detailed analysis is beyond the scope of this paper, however.

-A different issue to take microstructure issues into account which are likely to be present when data is observed at high frequency.
+A different issue to take microstructure issues into account which are likely to be present when data is observed at high-frequency.
 Again it is promising to combine filtering methods for noisy diffusions with the method proposed in this paper to obtain an estimator for integrated volatility of volatility in such models as well, but the rate of convergence is expected to drop further.
-Again, precise statements on the asymptotics are left for further research.
+Precise statements are beyond the scope of the paper as well.